 Prepaid currency cards or Forex cards are similar to debit and credit cards.
-The main difference is that you need load a prepaid card with currency and it is not linked to your bank account.
-Prepaid currency cards have evolved to become a must have for travellers because of the numerous benefits it offers.
-They are also commonly refereed to as a Forex card because it is loaded with foreign currency.
+The main difference is that you need to load a prepaid card with currency and it is not linked to your bank account.
+Prepaid currency cards have evolved to become a must-have for travelers because of the numerous benefits it offers.
+They are also commonly referred to as a Forex card because it is loaded with foreign currency.

 Another major benefit of a pre-paid currency card is lower fees.
 It is cheaper than using your debit and credit card.
-Many travellers also feel that having a limited budget ensures you don’t overspend.
-When using your debit card you will swipe it a numerous places without realising how much you are spending and how much balance remains in your account.
+Many travelers also feel that having a limited budget ensures you don’t overspend.
+When using your debit card you will swipe it numerous places without realizing how much you are spending and how much balance remains in your account.
 Given below are four different foreign travel cards you can consider purchasing for your business trips.

 The 30/70 Rule For Tourists